 No. If you are a QuestBridge Finalist applying through the National College Match, all materials submitted as part of your QuestBridge Application will be reviewed in your application process, and you do not need to submit additional recommendation letters or school information.

-• Non-native speakers should refer to Columbia's English proficiency testing requirements, which remain required.
+International applicants and non-native speakers should refer to Columbia's English proficiency testing and international applicant requirements, which remain.

 Applicants who answer “yes” to submitting ACT or SAT scores will have their scores considered in Columbia's holistic review process.
 At the time of your response to this question, applicants should be certain that they would like for their scores to be reviewed; they may not change their answer to “no” at any point after application submission.

 Applicants who answer “no” to submitting ACT or SAT scores will not have their scores considered in Columbia's holistic review process.
 Applicants who are unable or choose not to submit test scores will not be disadvantaged in the application review process.
 Therefore, if you have not yet taken the ACT or SAT or are choosing not to submit test scores, you should indicate “no” to submitting test results.
 “No” should also be selected if you are registered to take an exam in the future and do not have results to share at the time of application submission.
 If you have completed testing and would like to submit SAT or ACT results, you are encouraged to do so, as this information can be a valuable addition in the review process.